Stillbirth or miscarriage Time off work for bereavement

 Find out more about:

-Supporting an employee after a miscarriage
+Support after a stillbirth or miscarriage

-Employers should consider what's best for their employee, depending on their specific circumstances and needs.
 They could support someone's return to work by:

 • agreeing to make reasonable adjustments to their working patterns